FlorianWilhelm/pytanis/docs/tasks/cfp.md

 * what is the audience we are trying to address?
 Beginners, experts, ... also first-time speakers, diverse & underrepresented groups.
 * what information do wee need to know about our speakers?
 Name, country, biography, affiliation, job & position, social media, on-site availability, ...
 * what are the topics of interest for our conference?
 How are those tracks named?
-E.g. PyCon: Libraries, ...
+E.g. PyCon: Libraries, PyData: Machine Learning & Stats, ...
 * what is the presentation format, i.e. session types?
 30min, 45min talks (including 5min Q&A), 90min tutorials...
 * should a financial aid program be offered?
 Check out the [Financial Aid Programme of PyconDE / PyData 2023 Berlin](https://2023.pycon.de/financial-aid/) for an example.
 * what are the rough milestones/deadlines of the whole process?
 [See below for an example](#example-milestones-of-pyconde-pydata-2023-berlin).